nixiesearch/nixiesearch/docs/docs/index.md

 ## What is Nixiesearch?

-Nixiesearch is an experimental hybrid (semantic + lexical) search engine, focused on simplicity and developer UX:
+Nixiesearch is a hybrid (semantic + lexical) search engine, focused on simplicity and developer UX:

 * **state-of-the-art hybrid search**: combinging [Lucene](https://lucene.apache.org/)-powered lexical retrieval, bi-encoder retrieval and [LambdaMART Learn-to-Rank](https://xgboost.readthedocs.io/en/latest/tutorials/learning_to_rank.html) reranking for the best search quality.
 * **zero configuration**: batteries included, but everything is tunable.